-To many this does not sound like a holiday or a good use of their precious time, however more than 100,000 people walk one of these routes each year – and the numbers are growing.
-Pilgrims, as they are called, come from all over the world and put themselves through physical hardship subjecting their body to walking between 25 and 30km a day – day after day.
+To many this does not sound like a holiday or a good use of their precious time, however, more than 100,000 people walk one of the Camino routes in Spain each year – and the numbers keep growing.
+Pilgrims, as they are called, come from all over the world and put themselves through physical hardship, subjecting their body to the rigors of walking between 25 and 30km a day – day after day.
 It really is quite a feat in our modern convenience orientated life.

 So why walk the Camino de Santiago?

 This appears to be the main reason for most.
-They have reached a point in their life where they need time to think, time to get away from their life as it is.
+Many of us have reached a point in life where we need time to think, time to get away from life as it is.
 Many times I asked pilgrims why they were on the Camino and the simple answer was just getting away from everything.

 And on the Camino you do.
 The pace of life is slower, you are not subjected to advertising, and social media and the internet seems like another world.
 Imagine for a month not being in a taxi, a car, bus or any other mode of transport – only walking.
-You don’t have TV, ubiquitous email and cell calls.
+You don’t have TV, ubiquitous email, and mobile phones.

 There seems to be little that compares with walking for a month.
 People come out the other end often wanting to make changes to their own life, and having a sense of being refreshed – being washed clean of the daily cynicism that can surround us by hearing too much news.